httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 To further assure that this extensibility is available in the future, and to encourage consumers to use a complete parser implementation, a field definition can specify that "grease" parameters be added by senders.
 A specification could stipulate that all parameters that fit a defined pattern are reserved for this use and then encourage them to be sent on some portion of requests.
 This helps to discourage recipients from writing a parser that does not account for Parameters.

 Specifications that use Dictionaries can also allow for forward compatibility by requiring that the presence of -- as well as value and type associated with -- unknown members be ignored.
-Later specifications can then add additional members, specifying constraints on them as appropriate.
+Subsequent specifications can then add additional members, specifying constraints on them as appropriate.

 An extension to a Structured Field can then require that an entire field value be ignored by a recipient that understands the extension if constraints on the value it defines are not met.